-Keeping your “financial house” in order is a complicated, time-consuming and life-long project.
+Keeping your “financial house” in order is a complicated, time-consuming and a life-long project.
 There are a lot of risks and opportunities to consider, and many find the challenge overwhelming.
 Am I on the right track?
 What am I forgetting?
 Am I truly succeeding?
 The stakes are high – your family’s quality of life now, and in the future (for generations), is, in part, dependent on how “tidy” you keep your financial house.
 So, what should you focus on and what matters most?

 The Sound Financial House